French Bulldog health issues. What Are they? Let’s find out

 Constricted nostrils are another common ailment of brachycephalic dogs.
 It is a defect present from birth and is characterized by soft cartilage that should be giving proper form to the nostrils.
 Its inability to do so results in obstructed breathing, which can in time even flatten the Bulldog’s chest.
 You can recognize this condition by nasal foamy or watery discharge.

 If you determine or even suspect that your dog might be suffering from this condition contact your vet.
 If the condition is diagnosed the dog can undergo stenotic nares surgery that should enable it to breathe properly.

 Just be aware, this procedure can be quite costly depending on where you go.
 So make sure to shop around all of the local vets and try to get the best deal.

 Bone Related Issues

-French bulldogs might also suffer from some bone related problems, such as abnormalities with vertebrae, hip dysplasia or kneecap dislocation.
+French bulldogs might also suffer from some bone-related problems, such as abnormalities with vertebrae, hip dysplasia or kneecap dislocation.
 These conditions might vary in severity and they are usually easily noticeable.
-Look for limping or unnatural posture in you Bulldog, if you notice that it is experiencing any type of discomfort while walking, take him to the vet.
+Look for limping or unnatural posture in your Bulldog, if you notice that it is experiencing any type of discomfort while walking, take him to the vet.

 Some of these conditions are not progressive and may be ignored or even temporarily fixed by the dog stretching his legs, others will require surgery.